kcbpys/finalproject/nfinalproject/README.md

 Project Overview: Within this project, I created a Chrome Extension that fetches stock price/info relevant to whether I would invest in a company or not.
 This app shows the full company name, the stock price, daily performance in points and % change, market cap, beta, and trailing and forward P/E.

 Usage Guidelines: Open the chrome extension (the chart favicon), and enter a stock ticker.
 Then, you can either click on the button or press 'return' on the keyboard for the results to generate.
 Then, the results will be displayed.
+To activate the extension/website, the code of: "uvicorn main:app --reload" will have to be run to activate the uvicorn server.
+In addition, to add this locally run extension to your computer/Chrome browser, please follow the instructions here (https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world).

 Dependencies: I used FastAPI and YFinance API across Python (backend), and Javascript and HTML on the frontend.
 I used the Devtools section of Chrome to publish this as a local extension and am currently looking into publishing this code using render.com.
 Update: attempted to publish on render.com, but could only get either front-end or backend working, never together.
 I will attempt to publish this again on render.com at a later date.